-4.5.1.
+4.7.1.
 Membership

-4.5.1.1.
+4.7.1.1.
 Subcommittee Membership Eligibility

 Each subcommittee shall determine its own membership eligibility, in consultation with the TSC.
 It is expected that subcommittee membership shall be open to all ONAP Contributors; however, subcommittees may impose restrictions such as the number of participants from a single company or group of Related Companies.
-While the desire may be to keep its size and scope limited, each subcommittee shall be open to the ONAP membership.
-All elected TSC members are eligible to join a subcommittee
+While the desire may be to keep its size and scope limited, each subcommittee shall be open to the ONAP membership.-In particular, a Platinum member has the right to appoint its TSC representative or a designate to such a subcommittee.
+Also, all elected TSC members are eligible to join a subcommittee

-4.5.1.2.
+4.7.1.2.
 Subcommittee Chair / Vice Chair

-Each subcommittee may elect a Chair and optionally a Vice-Chair who is responsible for leading meetings and representing the subcommittee to the TSC.
+Each subcommittee may elect a Chair and optionally a Vice-Chair who is responsible for leading meetings and representing the subcommittee to the TSC. (amended July, 27, 2017)

-4.5.1.3.
+4.7.1.3.
 Subcommittee Chair / Vice Chair Elections

-The Chair or Vice-Chair will be elected by members of the subcommittee as of the date the nomination process starts for the election.
+The Chair or Vice-Chair will be elected by members of the subcommittee as of the date the nomination process starts for the election. (added July, 27, 2017)

-4.5.1.4.
-Subcommittee Voter Eligibility
+4.7.1.4.
+Subcommittee Voter Eligibility 4.7.1.4.1.